HomeDev GuideRecipesAPI Reference

 Save and load data

-See the LoadSaveType and LoadSavePropertyBag classes in the the DDS sample project for examples of loading and saving data.
+See the LoadSaveType and LoadSavePropertyBag classes in the DDS sample project for examples of loading and saving data.

 Search data